coneco-lab/brainstim-multimodal/README.md

 ### Evaluation criteria for the hands-on activity

-Students that decide to take the exam under Option A will be evaluated for their hands-on activities.
+Students that decide to take the exam under Option B will be evaluated for their hands-on activities.
 Students are not expected to enter the course with advanced coding skills, so their ability to read and write the code will **not** be an evaluation criterion.

 What **will** be evaluated is:

 1. **Participation to all _briefings_ and _debriefings_**: 6 points
 2. **Submitting all the assignments by the deadline**:  8 points
-    - Students that miss one deadline cannot take the exam under Option A. Clearly, they can still take the exam under Option B
+    - Students that miss one deadline cannot take the exam under Option B. Clearly, they can still take the exam under Option A
 3. **Mentioning and explaining all the relevant theoretical concepts in the assignments**: maximum 12 points
 4. **Clear formal writing**: maximum 4 points
 4. **_Cum laude_ awarded upon reaching 30/30, if one or more of the following conditions are met**: